 - Do you make promises to your customers?

-If you’re unprepared and unsure about how to deal with the kind of behavior we’ve covered here, it’s a good idea to move on.
+If you’re unprepared and unsure about dealing with the kind of behavior we’ve covered here, it’s a good idea to move on.

-If you make the marketing changes we've talked about, customers will have to decide if they’re interested in changing with you.
+If you make the changes to your marketing plan as discussed, customers will have to decide if they’re interested in changing with you.
 If old marketing habits brought these customers in, they won’t be happy.
 Expect things to get worse before they get better as these customers try to put things back to the way they were.

 If they accept the changes, their behavior will change.
-Those that refuse will leave (on their own or with help).
+Those who refuse will leave (on their own or with help).

-All-star customers trust you, so they’re more understanding; and insist on giving you control.
-You’re no longer expected to bend over backwards or take abuse for a chance to earn their business.
+All-star customers trust you, so they’re more understanding and insist on giving you control.
+You’re no longer expected to bend over backward or take abuse for a chance to earn their business.